tdmeye19/tdmeye19/README.md

 ### Hi there 👋

-I am a Junior at St. Lawrence University in Canton, NY.
+I am a Senior at St. Lawrence University in Canton, NY.
 I am majoring in Statistics and minoring in Public Health.

-I am currently learning how to use GitHub in my Data Visualization class :)
+I am currently learning how to use GitHub in my Biostatistics class!

 <!--
 **tdmeye19/tdmeye19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.